|

 Recently the building was converted into townhouses.

-The railway station at Belford closed in the late 1960's and the stationhouse was turned into a private home.
-In the 1990's, local television news reported a strange incident.
+The railway station at Belford closed in the late 1960s and the station house was turned into a private home.
+In 1995, local television news interviewed the then owner who told them about a female ghost which haunts the house.

 Embleton poltergeist